-Fareed Zakaria: Trump succeeds by 'bulls***ing'
+Fareed Zakaria: Trump 'indifferent to things that are true or false'

-(CNN)Fareed Zakaria ripped into President Donald Trump Friday, accusing him of "bullsh*tting" his way to the presidency.
+(CNN)Fareed Zakaria ripped into President Donald Trump on Friday, accusing him of "bulls**tting" his way to the presidency.

-The charge followed Zakaria's infamous attack during the presidential election, when he called then candidate Trump a "bullsh** artist."
+The charge followed Zakaria's infamous attack during the presidential election, when he called then candidate Trump a "bulls**t artist."

 "I got into trouble during the campaign saying something about the President which I still think is true," Zakaria told Don Lemon on "CNN Tonight."
 "I think the President is somewhat indifferent to things that are true or false."